 With our partners, we are implementing a climatic change resiliency program that has already benefited more than 264,000 people in the Sahel climatic zone of Mali, targeting those most vulnerable to the risks of climate disasters.

-The Waati Yelema Labenw project “Acting together on Climate Change”—a continuation of the RIC4REC program—is funded as part of the UKAid BRACED (BRACED.org) programme.
+The Waati Yelema Labenw project “Acting together on Climate Change”—a continuation of the RIC4REC project—is funded as part of the UKAid BRACED (BRACED.org) program.
 WYL is built around four axes: social cohesion, climate change adapted livelihoods, natural resource management and governance.

 Project strategies include:

 - Making Community Managed Resiliency to Climate Change (CMRCC) a priority for rural communities through exchanges of experience and the development of collective activities;

 - Empowering communities in the use of climate and weather information to make management decisions about their livelihood activities that reduce risk; and

 - Increasing productive assets and yields through introducing climate smart practices, and sustainable management of natural resources including soil, pastures and forest land.

 The WYL project works in 30 communities in 10 rural municipalities across three administrative regions of Mali: Mopti, Koulikoro and Segou.

 Coordination with national policies and programs is fostered through a strong relationship with the Malian Direction Générale des Collectivités Territoriales/Directorate General of Territorial Communities (DGCT) and the Agence de l’Environnement et du Développement Durable/Agency for the Environment and Sustainable Development (AEDD).